 If you travelled at least 40 km (one way) to get medical services, you can claim the cost of public transportation (ex. bus, train, or taxi fare).
 If public transportation isn’t available, you may be able to claim vehicle expenses.

-And, whether you travelled more than 40km or 80 km, if a medical practitioner has certified that you can’t travel without help, you may also claim the travel expenses you pay for an attendant.
+Whether you travelled more than 40km or 80 km, if a medical practitioner has certified that you can’t travel without help, you may also claim the travel expenses you pay for an attendant.

 How are Vehicle Costs Calculated by the CRA?